edgedb/edgedb/docs/edgeql/ddl/attributes.rst

 not automatically inherit the attribute.
 Normal inheritance behavior can be turned on by declaring the attribute with the *INHERITABLE* qualifier.

-:eql:synopsis:`<subdefinition>`
-    Optional sequence of subdefinitions related to the new attribute.

-    The following subdefinitions are allowed in the ``CREATE ABSTRACT ATTRIBUTE`` block:
+The following subcommands are allowed in the
+``CREATE ABSTRACT ATTRIBUTE`` block:

+:eql:synopsis:`SET ATTRIBUTE <attribute> := <value>`
+    Attributes can also have attributes.
+Set the *attribute* of the enclosing attribute to a specific *value*.
-    * :eql:stmt:`SET ATTRIBUTE`
+    See :eql:stmt:`SET ATTRIBUTE` for details.

 Examples